-- The Central Bank aims for an annual rate of inflation, measured as the annual twelve-month increase in the CPI, which in general will be as close as possible to $2\frac{1}{2}\%$ - If inflation deviates by more than $\pm 1\frac{1}{2}$ % from the target, the Central Bank shall be obliged to submit a report to the government explaining the reason for the deviation, how it intends to respond and when it expects the inflation target to be reached once again.
-This report shall be made public.1 - The Central Bank publishes a quarterly inflation forecast, projecting two years into the future, and explains it in the Monetary Bulletin.
+- The Central Bank aims for an annual rate of inflation, measured as the annual twelve-month increase in the CPI, which in general will be as close as possible to 21⁄2%. - If inflation deviates by more than ±11⁄2% from the target, the Central Bank shall be obliged to submit a report to the government explaining the reason for the deviation, how it intends to respond and when it expects the inflation target to be reached once again.
+This report shall be made public. - The Central Bank shall aim to attain the inflation target of 21/2% no later than by the end of 2003. - Until the end of 2003, the following extended upper limits apply: the upper limit for inflation may be 31⁄2% above the inflation target in 2001, and 2% in 2002. - The Central Bank publishes a quarterly inflation forecast, projecting two years into the future, and explains it in the Monetary Bulletin.